Avoiding tobacco reduces your risk, but it doesn’t eliminate it. Here’s what you need to know to protect yourself and your loved ones.

 Feel sudden or severe shortness of breath?
 That could be a sign you need help right away, especially if you experience other symptoms like palpitations or nausea.
-Know these seven subtle signs of a heart attack.
+Know these warning signs of a heart attack.

 Sign #4: Change in Voice

 A change in voice, or hoarseness, can be a temporary result of a viral infection.
 But if it persists more than a few weeks, you should check in with your doctor, who will likely refer you to an otolaryngologist—an ear, nose, and throat (ENT) specialist—for further examination.

 In some cases, a lung tumor or swollen lymph node near the center of the chest can press on one of the nerves to your vocal cord, paralyzing it, Dr. Stevenson explains.
 And that’s what results in the hoarseness.